Mayoral elections in Manchester, New Hampshire, in the 20th century: 1923

-The 1923 Manchester, New Hampshire mayoral election was held on November 1, 1923 to elect the mayor of Manchester, New Hampshire.
+The 1923 Manchester, New Hampshire, mayoral election was held on November 1, 1923, to elect the mayor of Manchester, New Hampshire.
 It saw the reelection of Republican incumbent George E. Trudel, who defeated Democratic challenger John L. Barry.
 The campaign was described by the Groton Times as one of the city's "most stirring" election campaigns in years.

 Democratic nominee John L. Barry was a former Manchester alderman, and had been Trudel's opponent in the previous 1921 election.
-While he again lost to Trudel, Barry did managed to cut Trudel's margin of victory by nearly half compared to the previous election.
+While he again lost to Trudel, Barry did manage to cut Trudel's margin of victory by nearly half compared to the previous election.

 In the coinciding Board of Aldermen election, Republicans retained their control of the board.
 The Republicans also nearly swept the races for citywide offices, with the exception of charity commissioner (which saw a Democratic incumbent reelected).

 1925

-The 1925 Manchester, New Hampshire mayoral election was held on November 3, 1925 to elect the mayor of Manchester, New Hampshire.
+The 1925 Manchester, New Hampshire, mayoral election was held on November 3, 1925, to elect the mayor of Manchester, New Hampshire.
 It saw the election of Republican nominee Andrew E. Moreau, who defeated Democratic nominee Timothy F. Conner and independent candidate Adolph Wagner.

 In the coinciding Board of Aldermen election, Republicans retained their majority of the board, with Republicans winning eight seats and Democrats winning five.